Logic-Based AI: Enhancing Explainability and Trust

 Inference

-Using the rules, the system makes logical deductions to reach a conclusion.
-It may use forward or backward chaining, depending on the approach used by the system.
-The inference process ensures that the conclusions drawn are consistent with the rules and the input data.
+According to the rules, naturally the system concludes to make a decision.
+It can use forward or backward chaining depending on the strategy employed by the system.
+Inference prevents conclusions drawn from contradicting rules and entering facts.

 Conclusion or Solution

-Once the inference engine has processed the rules and facts, the expert system generates a conclusion, recommendation, or solution.
-This could be a diagnosis, a decision, or an action to take based on the available information.
+The result of rules and facts inferenced by the inference engine, the expert system generates a conclusion, recommendation, or solution.
+It could be a decision, diagnosis, or course of action based on information on hand.

 User Feedback

-Some expert systems also incorporate feedback loops, where users can refine their input or provide additional information, leading to a more accurate or relevant conclusion.
-This feedback helps improve the system's overall accuracy and usefulness.
+There are some expert systems with feedback loops as well, where users can change their input or provide additional information to the system, and this creates a more accurate or relevant conclusion.
+Feedback makes the system itself more accurate and informative.

 Types of Expert Systems